amos-kibet/matroute/README.md

-# MatRoute, an Android App
+# MatRoute, your way around Naiorbi
 ## It is an Android app that uses Google's map API and manually collected data to guide Nairobi city's residents in locating bus pick-up and drop-off stations.
 ## It also shows the fare charged by each bus saccco at a given time of the day.
 ## It is an end-of-bootcamp project for eMobilis Mobile Training Institute.